 Now here’s a tricky one.
 Who is responsible for what?

-TA is an American model and, as I see it, the American way, the American culture, places a large burden on the individual to ‘succeed’.
-Structural inequalities are like an embarrassing relative at the wedding or funeral.
+This can be an uncomfortable question as TA may not be the best model to address it.
+TA is an American model and, as I see it, imbued with the American culture.
+It places a large burden on the individual to ‘succeed’.
+Structural inequalities are like an embarrassing relative at the TA wedding.

 Even so, the TA information relating to the Script can help.
 Read about the characteristics of the Script listed on this page, with particular attention to:

 … the Script helping me “to view the world, and, indeed, to ‘justify’ itself.
 “I am this way, because ….”

 Raise awareness in myself, and communicating with other people

 Here’s another tricky one.
 How do I become more aware of ‘me’, when I am not aware!
 It may help – here – to revisit Dan Siegel’s notion of the Mind.
 He emphasises that my brain, body and family are not the only components of my ‘Mind’.